stonepros/stone/doc/rados/operations/pg-states.rst

   Recovery stopped due to unfound objects.

 *backfilling*
-  Ceph is scanning and synchronizing the entire contents of a placement group instead of inferring what contents need to be synchronized from the logs of recent operations.
+  Stone is scanning and synchronizing the entire contents of a placement group instead of inferring what contents need to be synchronized from the logs of recent operations.
 Backfill is a special case of recovery.